SkywardApps/popcorn/docs/dotnet/DotNetTutorialAdvancedProjections.md

 ### Situation 1: Altering incoming data

-Our 'Birthday' output format is a standard ISO datetime, which includes a time -- which doesn't really make sense to track for a birthday (Unless we have the most obsessive HR department ever).
-We can update the generated output to only display the day/month/year part by changing the projection's property to a string type, and add a translation to convert:
+Our 'Birthday' output format is a standard ISO datetime, which includes a time -- which doesn't really make sense to track for a birthday (unless we have the most obsessive HR department ever).
+We can update the generated output to display *only* the day/month/year part by changing the projection's property to a string type, and adding a translation to convert:

 ```csharp
 public string Birthday { get; set; }